 - Carefully line the basket of your air fryer with a piece of parchment paper (I like to cut it to fit) or use these handy air fryer basket liners (affiliate link) and brush or spray lightly with oil.

 Drop about ¼ cup of the batter onto your lined air fryer basket.
 Depending on the size of your air fryer you may only be able to fit 2 fritters at a time.
 (You don’t want to overcrowd or they won’t get crispy.)

-Lightly dab the tops of the fritters with oil (or spray with an oil sprayer!) and set your air fryer to 400 degrees for 4-5 minutes or until deep golden brown.
-Flip over and repeat on the other side.
+Lightly dab the tops of the fritters with oil (or spray with an oil sprayer!) and set your air fryer to 400 F for 4-5 minutes or until fritters are deep golden brown.
+Flip fritters over and repeat on the other side.